IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The reaction to reduced throughput must be prompt in order to avoid getting too much data queued in the RTP packet queue(s) in the sender.
 The media rate is calculated based on the congestion window and RTT.
 For the case that multiple streams are enabled, the media rate among the streams is distrubuted according to relative priorities.

-In cases where the sender's frame queues increase rapidly, such as in the case of a Radio Access Type (RAT) handover, the SCReAM sender MAY implement additional actions, such as discarding of encoded media frames or frame skipping in order to ensure that the RTP queues are drained quickly.
+In cases where the sender's frame queues increase rapidly, such as in the case of a Radio Access Type (RAT) handover, the SCReAMv2 sender MAY implement additional actions, such as discarding of encoded media frames or frame skipping in order to ensure that the RTP queues are drained quickly.
 Frame skipping results in the frame rate being temporarily reduced.
 Which method to use is a design choice and is outside the scope of this algorithm description.

-# Detailed Description of SCReAM {#scream-detailed-description}
+# Detailed Description of SCReAMv2 sender algorithm {#scream-detailed-description}

-## SCReAM Sender {#scream-sender}

 This section describes the sender-side algorithm in more detail.
 It is split between the network congestion control, sender transmission control, and media rate control.

-A SCReAM sender implements media rate control and an RTP queue for each media type or source, where RTP packets containing encoded media frames are temporarily stored for transmission.
+The sender implements media rate control and an RTP queue for each media type or source, where RTP packets containing encoded media frames are temporarily stored for transmission.
 Figure 1 shows the details when a single media source (or stream) is used.
 A transmission scheduler (not shown in the figure) is added to support multiple streams.
 The transmission scheduler can enforce differing priorities between the streams and act like a coupled congestion controller for multiple flows.
 Support for multiple streams is implemented in {{SCReAM-CPP-implementation}}.

 ~~~aasvg
                     +---------------------------+